 CenturyLink has a reputation for average customer service.
 The only way to connect with them is via phone.
 There’s no online chat or email option.
-That’s going to be a problem if your phone service is out.
-Wait times to talk to a real person can be painfully long.
-This could be why their approval rating is lower than the 48.4% national average.
+That might be a problem if your phone service is out, but since you can always call in on your cell phone, it may not really be an issue.
+Wait times to talk to a real person can be long when things get busy.
+This could be why their customer service approval rating is lower than the 48.4% national average.

-It would also be nice if CenturyLink added in some extra incentives, like gift cards, headphones, or trial subscriptions.
-The lack of anything like this makes them a bit less competitive in the ISP market.
+It would also be nice if CenturyLink added in some extra incentives, like headphones, or trial subscriptions.
+The $100 gift card is great, but the lack of anything beyond this makes them a bit less competitive in the super-competitive ISP market.

-CenturyLink Versus Verizon Fios – Which Is Better?
+CenturyLink vs Verizon Fios – Which Is Better?

 There are tradeoffs with each service, and the better one will be whichever fits best with your needs.
 That being said, there are significant differences between the two services that are worth noting.